 Translated by John Cottingham, Cambridge University Press, Cambridge, 1996, pp. 12-62.

-Meeting 3: The Western Tradition III: Leibniz and Kant (Thursday 25 February)
+Meeting 3 (Online Class): The Western Tradition III: Leibniz and Kant (Saturday 6 February, 3:30pm)

 - Gottfried Wilhelm Leibniz, 1695, A New System of the Nature and Communication of Substances, and of the Union of the Soul and Body.
 [PDF]